-Deciding Between OOTB, Custom, or 3rd-Party Solutions in Microsoft 365
+Deciding Between Out-of-the-Box (OOTB), Custom, or Third-Party Solutions in Microsoft 365

 Microsoft 365 offers an impressive stack of tools, and here at Creospark, we have an out-of-the-box (OOTB) first approach.
 There are many reasons why we believe you should almost always attempt to use the OOTB tools available to you before taking the custom route.
 However, sometimes customizations or third-party solutions are required to meet the unique needs of your organization.
 Customizations can significantly improve the employee experience and deliver impressive ROI to your organization.

 But how do you decide which path is right for you?
 We’re here to show you!

 The value of using Microsoft 365 Out-Of-The-Box (OOTB)

 The main reason we take an OOTB-first approach is to ensure that our clients can tap into new features and improvements as quickly and seamlessly as possible.
 Microsoft 365 is evergreen and continuously evolving, thus OOTB features are by nature more stable and maintainable.

 By utilizing OOTB features, you get the best and most innovative tools at your fingertips while minimizing the risk of upgrades pushed by Microsoft affecting your solution.
 While we love how quickly the cloud empowers change and innovation, there’s no structured release within the cloud environment.